When the history of the dramatic early development of motion pictures is written, Lois Weber will occupy a unique position.

 Since her modest rediscovery in the 1970s or so, Lois Weber’s been a subject of fascination for many researchers.
 The question’s often been discussed: why was this prominent director overlooked so quickly and for so long?

-The easy answer is sexism, of course–Weber was left out of some of the earliest film histories (dating from the 1930s), or if mentioned at all was merely called a woman director who “made movies about birth control.”
+“Sexism” is likely what’s springing to your mind, of course–Weber was left out of some of the earliest film histories (dating from the 1930s), or if mentioned at all was merely called a woman director who “made movies about birth control.”
 But there’s a practical answer too–many of her films were lost, and those that survived were often hard to access.
-And Weber’s films, with their serious intentions and occasional old-timey acting, tend to intrigue a smaller audience than ones by crowd pleasers like Chaplin.
+And Weber’s films, with their serious intentions and occasional old-timey acting, tend to intrigue a smaller audience than ones by crowd pleasers like Charlie Chaplin.

 From what I can see, today Weber has fared quite a bit better than some of her fellow forgotten directors–the prominent and influential Oscar Apfel, for instance, or Viola Dana’s director John H. Collins.
 Her work is at least receiving discussion and recognition by historians, and folks are eager to proclaim her as one of our most important and skilled early filmmakers.
 Almost too eager–parts of her lengthy Wikipedia page seem like a battleground between three ambitious graduate dissertations:

 What fascinates me about Lois Weber is how, even today, she’s outside of the box.
-It seems that some writers, upon hearing there was a prominent female director in an era that people frequently stereotype, have visions dancing in their heads of the kind of filmmaker they want her to be.
+It seems that some writers, upon hearing there was a prominent female director in an era that’s frequently stereotyped, have visions dancing in their heads of the kind of filmmaker they want her to be.
 Thus, her Christian allegories and earnest moral messages come as a surprise, and I’ve often seen them downplayed–or at times, unfortunately, even mocked.

 But Lois Weber herself might’ve taken such consternation in stride.
 After all, she defied expectations in her own time, and she continues to defy different sets of expectations today.
 And this writer hopes the legacy of this high-minded woman will continue to be recognized for decades to come–and with appreciation for what she was hoping to accomplish.